-How can I find out more information about the changes?
+- How can I find out more information about the changes?

-If you travel regularly, you are likely to see staff at terminals or onboard buses, as well as signage and other promotional materials leading up to November 25th.
+If you travel regularly, you are likely to see staff at terminals or onboard buses, as well as signage and other promotional materials leading up to November 22.

 Visit Halifax.ca/transit and go to the Service Adjustments page for maps and more detail on specific routes.

 Why are route numbers changing?
 What is the significance of the new route numbers?

-One of the Moving Forward principles derived from public consultation was to build a simplified transfer based system.
+One of the Moving Forward principles derived from public consultation was to build a simplified transfer-based system.
 To make the network easier to understand, we’ve assigned route numbers to each type of service:

-- Corridor Routes (Routes 1 - 19)
+• Corridor Routes (Routes 1 - 19)

-- Local Routes (Routes 20 – 99)
+• Local Routes (Routes 20 – 99)

-- Express Routes (Routes 100 - 199)
+• Express Routes (Routes 100 - 199)

-- Regional Express Routes (Routes 300 - 399)
+• Regional Express Routes (Routes 300 - 399)

-- Rural Routes (Routes 400 - 499)
+• Rural Routes (Routes 400 - 499)

-Find detailed service type descriptions here.
+Find detailed service type descriptions here

-My route is discontinued, how can I make my trip now?
+- My route is discontinued, how can I make my trip now?

 While your trip won’t look exactly the same, most trips are possible using the new routes.
 It’s possible that your trip may now require a transfer.
 Please visit the Service Adjustments page to review your options.

-Will the new express routes cost more than regular fare?
+- Will the new express routes cost more than regular fare?

-I can no longer take a direct route where I want to go.
+- I can no longer take a direct route where I want to go.
 Why do I need to transfer?

 These service changes see some routes get shorter, and you may need to make a transfer to get to where you’re going.
 Halifax Transit is creating a simplified transfer-based system.
 Transfers make transit routes shorter, which means they’re less likely to get delayed by traffic, and more efficient.
 This also reduces redundancy in the network, freeing up resources that can be used elsewhere and benefit more passengers.

 Some residents may still be within walking distance to bus stops.
 Please visit the Service Adjustments page to review your options.

-Will trip planning apps (ex.
-Google Maps, Transit App) have the new network information by November 25th?
+- Will trip planning apps (ex.
+Google Maps, Transit App) have the new network information by November 22nd?

-I’m not affected by these changes, but I’ve heard that there will be other changes in our district.
+- I’m not affected by these changes, but I’ve heard that there will be other changes in our district.
 When will these occur?